7 Linear regression with a single predictor

 7.4.2 Terms

-extrapolation leverage point residuals
+correlation leverage point residuals

-high leverage outcome sum of squared error
+extrapolation outcome sum of squared error

-indicator variable outlier total sum of squares
+high leverage outlier total sum of squares

 7.5 Exercises

-Answers to odd numbered exercises can be found in Appendix A.7.
+Answers to odd-numbered exercises can be found in Appendix A.7.

-3. Identify relationships, I. For each of the six plots, identify the strength of the relationship (e.g., weak, moderate, or strong) in the data and whether fitting a linear model would be reasonable.
+1. Identify relationships, I. For each of the six plots, identify the strength of the relationship (e.g., weak, moderate, or strong) in the data and whether fitting a linear model would be reasonable.

-4. Identify relationships, II.
+1. Identify relationships, II.
 For each of the six plots, identify the strength of the relationship (e.g., weak, moderate, or strong) in the data and whether fitting a linear model would be reasonable.

 1. Based on these graphs, which of the two exams has the strongest correlation with the course grade?
 Explain.